mkutz/screenplay-workshop-parabank/README.md

 Since [Task]s' `performAs` method does not return anything, we cannot just record it in a local variable as in [OpenNewAccountTest].

 Well after all, the new account's ID is simply a new fact.
 One that was not known before the test started, but a fact after all.
-So why don't we just use the `knows` method of our [Actor] to _learn_ the new fact, while we perform a task.
+So why don't we just use the `learns` method of our [Actor] to _learn_ the new fact, while we perform a task.

-// Navigate to `OpenNewAccount.performAs`, add a `knows` call to store the account ID (let Idea create the class)
+// Navigate to `OpenNewAccount.performAs`, add a `learns` call to store the account ID (let Idea create the class)

 Let's add an assertion to make sure the actor has learned the ID after performing the task.

-// Add `assertThat(user.getFact("new account ID"))).isNotNull()`
+// Add `assertThat(user.remembers(NewAccountId.class))).isNotNull()`

 Now we can add the new [AccountBalance] question to verify the initial balance of our account.

-## TODO

-- [X] Read [Serenity Screenplay Tutorial]
-- [X] Read [4 Top Automation Testing Design Patterns]
-- [X] Listen [Test Guild Podcast]
-- [X] Read [Page Objects Refactored]
-- [ ] Add questions of part 1
-- [ ] Add questions of part 2
-- [X] Write part 3:
-  - Introduce Questions
-  - Implment LoggedIn as first question
-- [ ] Add questions of part 3
-- [X] Write part 4:
-  - Introduce Credentials as first known Fact
-- [ ] Write part 5:
-  - Implement OpenNewAccountScreenplay and learn the new account's ID
+// Add the `AccountBalance` `Question` and use it in [OpenNewAccountScreenplay]
+// Use implement `answeredBy` using the `NewAccountId` `Fact`

+Let's see if our screenplay works as expected.

+// execute the test

+### Part 7: Comparisson

+So let's compare our two implementations.

+…

 ## Notes